wyldclaw/betterworldmap-addons/addons/BetterWorldMap_Dragonflight/README.md

 * The Seat of the Aspects location.
 Learn more about the [Valdrakken Accord](https://www.wowhead.com/faction=2510/valdrakken-accord).
 * Great Vault location.
 Get your weekly reward at [The Great Vault](https://www.wowhead.com/quest=72354/the-great-vault).
 * The Storm's Fury location.
 Learn more about [The Future We Make](https://www.wowhead.com/achievement=17342/the-future-we-make).
+* Secrets of Azeroth location.
+Learn more about the [Secrets of Azeroth](https://www.wowhead.com/guide/world-events/secrets-of-azeroth).
 * Time Rift location.
 Learn to become a [Chronograde Connoisseur](https://www.wowhead.com/achievement=18637/chronograde-connoisseur).

 ### The Forbidden Reach